pk265586/MessageBoard/README.md

 5. Some benchmarks on my local PC (used simple C# program to send requests):
 5.1.
 Adding 100000 messages, one by one: ~500s.
 5.2.
 With 100000 messages in DB, querying top [Random 1..200] messages 1000 times: ~3s.

-6. What's not implemented and why:
-6.1.
-DI (dependency inversion/injection): left for later, due to my lack of experience in Java and thus the complexity of the task, it would take me too much time to implement.
-6.2.
-Process of deployment on "real" web server, because I don't know how it's done.
-6.3.
-Caching of data for performance.
-Tried to implement it (see tryCache branch), but with only slight performance increase, at the cost of bad thread safety.

-7. Recommendations (a.k.a.
-"What would I do if I was required to continue the project"):
-7.1.
-Consider using some web api framework, like Spring (for me, it requires to learn it first).
-7.2.
-Implement proper DI (see above).
-7.3.
-Use more advanced data storage, like Sql Server, to take advantage of features like stored procedures, connection pooling, internal query cache, etc.
-7.4.
-If still needed, implement proper cache (see above).
-7.5.
-All "phase 2" features: proper login process, integration tests, etc.